y-ken/milkode-web/README.md

 # milkode-web

-Milkode web application bundler template for apache passenger
+It is a bundler template of Milkode web application for apache passenger.

 ## What's this?

 The [Milkode](http://milkode.ongaeshi.me/wiki/Main_Page) is a fulltext source code search engine to look up keywords from up to thousands of your codes instantly.
 This package helps you to use Apache Passenger with Milkode.

 ## Quick Start